 AutomationDirect’s advanced controllers make it easy to connect to HMIs, and from there to the IIoT.
 With on board USB, serial and Ethernet ports (available on most models)—there’s no need to add hardware to the controller because IIoT connectivity is built-in.
 With the EtherNet/IP protocol leading the way and Modbus TCP firmly in second place, connectivity in the North America market is well taken care of in these controllers.

 This connectivity makes it easy to share data among controllers and the HMI.
-The tag name database in the Productivity controllers, where the data tags are created and then shared with the HMI.
-Both the AutomationDirect C-more touch panel programming software and the Point of View HMI software include a tag name import function so tags don’t need to be re-created, just imported from the Productivity controllers.
+The tag name database in the Productivity controllers is where the data tags are created and then shared with the HMI.
+Both the AutomationDirect C-more touch panel programming software and many PC-based HMI software packages include a tag name import function so tags don’t need to be re-created, just imported from the Productivity controllers.
 Once imported, the tag is selected as needed to create objects, trends, alarms and graphics in the HMI.

 At the local network level, connection to the runtime PC using a secure viewer thin client is common.
-As the need to view the HMI more remotely increases, Web thin client functionality in the Point of View software and an Internet connection from the PC hosting the HMI software runtime allows interaction via any device capable of hosting a web browser such as a remote PC, a smartphone or a tablet.
+As the need to view the HMI more remotely increases, Web thin client functionality and an Internet connection from the PC hosting the HMI software allows interaction via any device capable of hosting a web browser such as a remote PC, a smartphone or a tablet.

 IIoT functionality and capability is being built into advanced industrial controllers and HMIs, allowing users to collect, present and use data to make decisions.
 For more information, please see the IIoT’s Power Found in Controllers, HMIs article in the April 2016 issue of Plant Engineering magazine, authored by Jeff Payne, the Automation Controls Group Product Manager at AutomationDirect.